simagix/mongodb-sanity-check/README.md

 A number of MongoDB utilities.

 - explain: format and display summary of JSON output from a `explain("executionStats")` command
-- load_test: A simple load test tool written in GO
+- mcheck: A simple `mongod` check load test tool written in GO
 - redact_schema: display a redacted document structure